Developing Applications with Geo-replicated CRDBs on Redis Enterprise Software (RS)

 - MVCC (multi-version concurrency control): MVCC systems maintain multiple versions of data and may expose ways for applications to resolve conflicts.
 Even though MVCC system can provide a flexible way to resolve conflicting writes, it comes at a cost of great complexity in the development of a solution.

 Even though types and commands in CRDBs look identical to standard Redis types and commands, the underlying types in RS are enhanced to maintain more metadata to create the conflict-free data type experience.
 This section will detail what you need to know about developing with CRDBs on Redis Enterprise Software.

 CRDBs act very much like a standard Redis database except a few differences:

-- CRDBs in this version support a subset of the Redis data types.
+- CRDBs in this version support all major Redis data types.
 See the list of types supported in CRDBs under the Data Types section.

 - As conflict handling rules differ between data types, some commands have slightly different requirements in CRDBs vs standard Redis databases. (ex: String type)